Christopher Watts gives investigators new details on murder of wife, children

 Breaking News Emails

-The Colorado man who pleaded guilty to the murder of his pregnant wife and two young daughters last year has given new details on the killings to investigators.
+The Colorado man who pleaded guilty to the murder of his pregnant wife and two young daughters last year has given investigators new details of the killings.

-Christopher Watts, 33, provided new information on the murders in additional interviews with authorities on Feb.
+Christopher Watts, 33, provided the information in additional interviews with authorities Feb.
 18, according to NBC-affiliate station KUSA in Denver.
 Written notes and audio files are expected to be released next week as a part of the Colorado Open Records Act, KUSA reported.

 Shanann Watts, 34, was found dead in mid-August in a shallow grave on the property of Anadarko Petroleum, where her husband worked.
 She was 15 weeks pregnant at the time with a boy the couple planned on naming Nico.
 The bodies of their daughters Bella, 4, and Celeste, 3, were discovered inside oil tanks on the petroleum company property.